intelagense/100Devs-Discord-Help/README.md

 ````
 `````

-In Discord you must use insert a Zero Width Space (U+200B) within the triple-backtick you wish to escape
+In Discord Markdown you must use insert a Zero Width Space (U+200B) within the triple-backticks you wish to escape
 ````
 ```             //normal triple-backtick
 `​``[language]  //escaped triple-backtick